wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 A Note On Versioning
 ====================

-Lets assume that this api was to be used by a wide audience and we wanted to change our model so that `name` was actually stored as `first_name`, `middle_names` and `last_name`.
-We would be safe in making that change because our tests never use the model directly, the only thing we state in our tests is that using this version of the api our consumers will be able to create an object by supplying the 'name' parameter and when retrieving the object the 'name' parameter will be present with the correct value.
-If all tests pass we should be able to roll out our model change safe in the knowledge our users using the old api will not have their applications immediately break.
+Lets assume that this API was to be used by a wide audience and we wanted to change our model so that `name` was actually stored as `first_name`, `middle_names` and `last_name`.
+We would be safe in making that change because our tests never use the model directly, the only thing we state in our tests is that using this version of the API our consumers will be able to create an object by supplying the `name` parameter and when retrieving the object the `name` parameter will be present with the correct value.
+If all tests pass we should be able to roll out our model change safe in the knowledge our users using the old API will not have their applications immediately break.

 Conclusion
 ==========

-We have seen how to combine hypothesis and gabbi to create tests for our api that are both readable and have high coverage by delegating the value selection.
-We have also seen how using these methods we can check and improve the assumptions we have made about our api.
-We have also seen how property based tesing can be used to help keep test faith for older versions of you api.
+We have seen how to combine hypothesis and gabbi to create tests for our API that are both readable and have high coverage by delegating the value selection.
+We have also seen how using these methods we can check and improve the assumptions we have made about our API. finally, property based tesing can be used to help keep testfaith for older versions of you API.

+Using these tests along with test driven development can ensure we get teh API that we want to use and have great test coverage.